rahulraja25/rahulraja25.github.io/_pages/about.md

 On the personal front, I enjoy long treks, music from Pink Floyd and Odesza, learning about behavioural economics, psychology and exploring financial markets.
 I am an AI researcher by day and a geo-political analyst by night.
 Can talk about AI, MMA, F1 and life all day, everyday:)

+<span style="color:red"> I am on the job market from Summer 2023.
+I am looking for full-time opportunities in the field of AI/ML/CV.
+Please get in touch if you feel I fit any related roles. </span>

+I am also open for research collaborations.
+Hit me up to discuss potential research problems!

 **News**: